Sable Island National Park Reserve

 And now for something completely different….

-My work has taken a detour away from bats, to horses and dunes!
-I have been so fortunate to be working as a Research Manager for the Sable Island Institute.
+Between 2019 and 2023, my work took a detour away from bats, to horses and dunes!
+I was so fortunate to work as a Research Manager for the Sable Island Institute.
 They have partnered with Parks Canada to launch a large study to better understand the very unique, every-changing ecosystem on this beautiful, majestic, remote island: Fences in the Sand

 With upwards of 500 horses grazing on the island, a frequent question that gets asked is “how do the horses influence the island’s ecosystems and organisms”?
-To answer this, we will keep horses out of 9 plots (1ha or less) on the island and monitor how things change, and we will compare these changes to where horses continue to have access.
+To answer this, we excluded horses from 9 plots (1ha or less) on the island and changes in plant and animal communities are being monitored and compared to where horses continue to have access.

 Before excluding the horses, I spent 2 months during summer 2021 collecting data on the island’s geomorphology, soil quality, soil communities, plant communities, and invertebrate communities.
 I had a lot of help from an amazing field technician, Erica Geldart, as well as the awesome Parks Canada Summer Intern, Almeera Ahmed.